What happens if it rains?

 What ages are the Family Shows Suitable for?

-The Theatre Companies for the three family shows in the Summer Festival give broad guidance for suitability of age, but this clearly depends on individual children.
+Guidance for suitability of age is listed with each of the family shows but this clearly depends on individual children.
 There is nothing in the shows that is inappropriate for younger children, but the style of show may be more appealing to different ages.
 Please call the box office to find out more.

-Is it there anywhere to eat at the Theatre?
+Is there anywhere to eat at the Theatre?

 Can we bring alcohol to the Theatre?